-Your younger baby might just look very ill and breathe rapidly, without showing any other symptoms.
+A younger baby might just look very ill and breathe rapidly, without showing any of the other symptoms above.

-Young babies and children with severe pneumonia are also at risk of dehydration.
+Young babies and children with severe pneumonia are at risk of dehydration.

 You should take your child to the doctor if: